GiGurra/ktail/README.md

 # ktail
-Tail logs from kubernetes from.
+Tail logs from multiple kubernetes pods.
 Supports workloads that change over time (scale up/down, restarting, etc).
 In short, what you would expect from kubectl logs, but what kubectl logs just wont let you do (kubectl logs --tail on stereoids).

 * Uses kubectl with your current context/ns under the hood.